imgag/ClinCNV/somatic/README.md

 `--bafFolder` - folder with `.tsv` files containing information about B-allele frequencies in tumor and normal samples.
 Note: both tumor and normal sample have to be presented if you want to use it as a predictor.

 `--normalSample` - name of the sample (if only one germline sample is expected to be calculated).
 All the parameters are estimated for the whole cohort.
 Has to be presented in a header of the file with normal samples.
+Otherwise, the tool will fail with assert message.

 `--tumorSample` - name of the tumor sample (if only one sample is expected to be calculated).
-Has to be presented in file 1) pairs.txt in pair with the sample specified by --normalSample option.
-Has to be presented in a header of the file with tumor samples.
+Has to be presented in 1) file pairs.txt in pair with the sample specified by --normalSample option, 2) in a header of the file with tumor samples.
+Otherwise, the tool will fail with assert message.

 ## Citation